tinuzz/wp-plugin-trackserver/readme.txt

 * class: a CSS class to add to the map div for customization, default: not set.
 * markers: true (default) or false (or 'f', 'no' or 'n') to disable start/end markers on the track.
-The value can also be 'start', 's', 'end' or 'e', to disable markers only for the start or the end of a track respectively.
+The value can also be 'start', 's', 'end' or 'e', to draw markers only for the start or the end of a track respectively.
 * continuous: true (default) or false (or 'f', 'no' or 'n'), for lack of a better word, to indicate whether multiple tracks should be considered as one continuous track.
 The only effect this has, at the moment, is that